-Double click on the Slope tool and set the Output measurement to PERCENT\RISE.
+Double click on the Slope tool and set the Output measurement to PERCENT_RISE.
 Your model should appear as follows.

-You can click run and do all the processing required to import the data, compute Slope, Aspect, Flow Direction and Hydrologic Slope at the click of a button.
+You can click run and do all the processing required to import the data, compute Slope, Aspect, Flow Direction and Hydrologic Slope at the click of a single button.
 Pretty slick!

-Right click on elev.txt and select Model Parameter.
+Right click on elev.asc and select Model Parameter.

-Right click on each of the outputs FlowDirm, percdropm, Slopem and Aspectm in turn and select Model Parameter and Add to Display.
+Right click on each of the outputs flowDirm, percdropm, slopem and aspectm in turn and select Model Parameter and Add to Display.